 - Cut potatoes into shapes with cookie cutters before you roast them.
 Mini heart-shaped potatoes are perfect for date night.
 Don’t forget about sweet potatoes too!
 Give these mini-sweet potato cakes a try.

 - Use the small, rounder cookie cutters to shape your cucumbers, jicama, and squash for a creative veggie tray.

 Cauliflower is having a moment in the sun.
 Capitalize on its popularity by trying some of these inventive uses:

 - After tossing in a flavorful mix of olive oil, salt, pepper, turmeric, paprika, and garlic powder, roast cauliflower at 400ºF for 15-20 minutes.

 - Bake some cauliflower tots– a healthy alternative to traditional tater tots.
 See our recipe for cauliflower tots and sweet potato cakes.

 - Make cauliflower pizza dough.
 Remove cauliflower stems and leaves and then chop.
 Pulse the pieces in the food processor until it resembles a grain (be careful not to purée it).
-Pre-cook the crust on the stove top with olive oil or release moisture by microwaving it for about 4 minutes on high (or until tender).
-Add in an egg and your favorite herbs then mold into pizza crust on baking sheet.
+Pre-cook the crust on the stovetop with olive oil or release moisture by microwaving it for about 4 minutes on high (or until tender).
+Add in an egg and your favorite herbs then mold into pizza crust on a baking sheet.
 Once baked top with tomato sauce and cheese -it’s delicious!

 - Enjoy cauliflower rice as an easy grain-free side dish.
 Simply pulse cauliflower florets in a food processor, as you did for the cauliflower crust until finely chopped.
 Sautee in olive oil with diced veggies and seasonings of your choice.